Eladanov/walkthru2/README.md

 # walkthru2

+##Introduction

-sample repo for walkthru 2 of fast.ai course
+this is a sample repo for walkthru 2 of fast.ai course.

+##More title